cs-confs-br/cs-confs-br-data/README.md

 Update target CSV files directly on `./scripts/calc_h5.py` script.
 Then, just invoke `cd scripts && python3 calc_h5.py`

+## FAQ
-## What is this work?
+### What is this work?

-This is a Personal project, aiming to help younger students and researchers to understand current metrics for popular Brazilian CS conferences.
+This began as a personal project, aiming to help younger students and researchers to understand current metrics for popular Brazilian CS conferences, which are not easily found elsewhere on the web.
-Important: it is not intended to be used as an Individual Rank for researchers or to demonstrate the "Quality" of conferences, since the researchers must do this by themselves.
+Important: this project is not intended to be used as an Individual Rank for researchers, students, professors or to "demonstrate the quality" of conferences, since the researchers must do this judgement by themselves regarding their own research communities and personal experiences.
-The numbers presented here are just a short demonstration of what can be achieved by using more integrated systems, so they certainly can vary across databases of publishers.
+The numbers presented here are just a short demonstration of what can be achieved by using even more integrated systems, so they certainly can vary across databases of publishers.

+### Why focusing on Computer Science conferences?

+In Brazil, we used to have a "quality-ranking" for journals named Qualis, computed by CAPES in order to rank the Brazilian Graduate Programs.
+This Qualis metrics was also extended for conferences, which is largely used by Computer Science community in general.
+Recently, the Qualis system is now being unified, standardized and sometimes replaced by some other global academic metrics, such as Impact Factor for journals and H5 metrics, typically from Google Scholar, for conferences.
+Since not all conferences are listed in Google Scholar, we extract data from open academic databases in order to provide colleagues and students with such missing and fundamental decision-making data.

+### Is this limited to Brazil?

+Not necessarily.
+We live in Brazil and know the Brazilian research system, that is why we do efforts to "list" all these conferences, even smaller ones.
+But this can be also extended to other countries, fields and research communities, as long as we have some help doing it!

-## Who are we?
+### Who are we?

 We are professors and researchers from computer science field in Brazil, with the goal of providing an easier access to academic data, specially academic publishing in computer science conferences, in order to facilitate the decision-making of our colleagues.

+We do this in our free time because we love it!
 This is all free software, so feel welcome to contribute and participate!

 Prof. Igor Machado Coelho, Augusto Mendonça & Filipe Pessoa